St John’s College (Hillcrest) St John’s College (Hillcrest)

 Recommended Prior Learning

-The pre-requisites for this enrolling on this course are: Year 12 Unit Standard US 2990 and any two of the Achievement Standards from Year 12 Science OR one Level 2 External Achievement Standard from Biology, Chemistry and/or Physics.
-Consideration will be given to students interested in enrolling on this Year 11(I) Science course in consultation with the Teacher in charge (Mrs Fairweather) and the HOF (Mr Wood).
+The pre-requisites for this enrolling on this course are: any two of the Achievement Standards from Year 12 Science OR one Level 2 External Achievement Standard from Biology, Chemistry and/or Physics.
+Consideration will be given to students interested in enrolling on this Year 13(I) Science course in consultation with the Teacher in Charge (Mrs Fairweather) and the HOF (Mr Wood).

 Should school calendar commitments coincide with learning and the teaching timeline, there is time built in to accommodate changes.